14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 If energy is required, functions like double-walled insulation or clear-to-read cup measurements can help you minimize the amount of power that’s needed to heat up water and keep it warm.

-Recyclability and repairability:
+Recyclability & repairability:

 From an end-of-life perspective, small non plastic coffee machines with fewer components are better.